AaronSmulian2004/MAST-POE/README.md

     Average Price Calculation: Calculates and displays the average price of menu items for each course.

-    Data Persistence: Not implemented

-    Responsive Design: Uses CSS for styling (and it is not correct)
+    Design: Uses CSS for styling

     Complete Changlog:

 Project Structure

-The project is organized into the following directories:
+The project is organised into the following directories:

     App.tsx: Contains the main application component, navigation setup, and global state management.